• Skip to primary navigation

 • Remove and declutter personal things. - Box them up and store them out of sight.

-• Playroom - ensure all the toys have a home and reduce toys that are not being used any longer.
-Having tinted bins will hide the clutter, but people can see the room for their purposes.
+• Playroom - ensure all the toys have a home and reduce toys that are no longer being used.
+Tinted bins will hide the clutter, but people can see the room for their own purposes.

 1 Month before you move, go through the following areas:

-• Home office - get rid of papers and other cluttered furniture you do not want to take with you.
+• Home office - get rid of papers and other cluttered furniture (Affiliate Link) you do not want to take with you.

 Box stuff you plan on keeping.